charityyoungblood/StatisticsAndProbability/Boxplot.md

 1. Boxplot:
   - The boxplot graphically represents the distribution of a quantitative variable by visually displaying the "five-number summary" and any observation that was classified as a suspected outlier using the 1.5(IQR) criterion
   - see "MeasuresOfSpread.md" > point 3.
+  - Boxplots are MOST USEFUL when presented side-by-side for comparing and constrasting distributions from two or more groups

 2. Boxplot Components/Features:
+  - Central Box:
-  - Central Box: the actual "Box" portion of the display
+    - the actual "Box" portion of the display
+    - the Central Box spans from Q1 to Q3
   - Horizontal Line in the Middle of the box: this is the Median across all observations
-  - Two Lines that extend ABOVE and BELOW the Box
+  - Two Lines that extend ABOVE and BELOW the Box: these lines go to the SMALLEST and LARGEST observations that are NOT classified as OUTLIERS
   - Any Outliers that might be present in the data set: These are displayed as "dots"

 3. Boxplot Values: